-Now it is obligatory for all owners letting out properties as holiday lets with no official agent to apply for a tourist licence in the Valencia region (we can only comment on this area).
+Now it is obligatory for all owners letting out properties as holiday lets to apply for a tourist licence in the Valencia region (we can only comment on this area).
 We recently received this email:-

 “I have an apartment in Playa Flamenca and would like to inquire about what is needed for a tourist licence.
 I would need to let it out occasionally.
 The apartment is approximately 12 years old.
 I use it and also let my family use it.
 Your name was given to me by a friend.
 If you would be able to help me that would be most helpful.”